Purling/Penpal-App/Report.md

 ## Summary of Individual Contributions

-*[Summarise the contributions made by each member to the project, e.g. code implementation, code design, UI design, report writing, etc.]*

-*[Code Implementation.
-Which features did you implement?
-Which classes or methods was each member involved in?
-Provide an approximate proportion in pecentage of the contribution of each member to the whole code implementation, e.g. 30%.]*

 u7312578, Ziling Ouyang, code contribution percentage: .
 * Implemented the DAO pattern
     * Implemented the UserDao for accessing, getting and storing User objects in the Firebase database